Classic and Easy Outfits for a September Trip to Italy

 Outfits for Italy – What I Packed

-Here’s all of the clothing I packed for our September trip to Italy.
+Here’s everything I packed for our September trip to Italy.

 Italy Packing List